 Most order fulfilment providers aim to reduce the number of fixed costs eCommerce store owners face.
 Yes, there will be fixed storage costs per pallet or equivalent, on either a weekly or monthly basis, but often, that’s it.
 There may some fixed costs such as account management or IT support if required, but a good fulfilment company will work with you to find a model which works for both parties.
 All other costs can be activity-related, meaning you only pay per order shipped, or per stock received from the supplier.
 This makes outsourcing eCommerce order fulfilment quite appealing in the early days, and well into the future as the business grows, as ultimately, an order fulfilment company will offer flexibility in cost and service, and the scalability in space and resource as your business grows.

 There are often additional advantages of outsourcing order fulfilment.
 Delivery charges can often be reduced, as eCommerce store owners can take advantage of a fulfilment company’s volume discounts for shipping large quantities.
 This applies to both UK and worldwide deliveries.
 Economies of scale can also be achieved through packaging.
 Again, any fulfilment company is likely to buy in huge volumes, meaning that saving is passed onto the eCommerce store owner.

-With Whistl you have parcel delivery solutions available to deliver your customers items to them as they need it.
+With Whistl you have parcel delivery solutions available to deliver your customers items to them as they need them.

 So, that’s it.
-Hopefully you’re ready to make those decisions on every step of your eCommerce journey.
+Hopefully, you’re ready to make those decisions at every step of your eCommerce journey.
 Just remember, stay agile, and make sure each vendor you choose offers the flexibility required to grow in the short term, and the scalability you require in the long term.